 Live class instruction combined with the Rosetta Stone program is a winning formula for learning success!

-Weekly live classes are taught by our caring and qualified mentors, to enhance comprehension, provide conversation practice, give fun cultural presentations, and inspire and support self-paced progress in the Rosetta Stone program.
+Weekly live classes are taught by our caring and qualified mentors, to enhance comprehension, provide conversation practice, give fun cultural presentations, share stories about the growth of the Church and inspire and support regular progress in the Rosetta Stone program.

 Live world language classes are open to all middle and high school students, including live program and self-paced program students.

 Spanish Mentor Carolyn Marriott has a passion for learning and teaching.
-Besides homeschooling her own seven children since 1993, she has years of experience teaching youth in church and academic settings.
-Recognizing the value of contributing to and gaining from a community, she and her children have participated in homeschool groups in Washington and Utah where she has taught a variety of topics from Spanish, to U.S. History, to Economics.
-Currently, she serves as chair of Lighthouse Commonwealth of Iron County.
+Besides homeschooling her own seven children, she has decades of experience teaching youth in church and academic settings.
+Recognizing the value of community, she and her children participated in homeschool groups in Washington and Utah where she taught a variety of topics from Spanish, to U.S. History, to Economics.
+She currently thrives on learning with the students at Ensign Peak Academy.